-If this was just a geopolitical issue or if the British were merely worried about protecting Jews, the latter could have been given a homeland in North America, Europe, or in Australia.
+If this had been merely a geopolitical issue or if the British were just worried about protecting the Jews, the latter could have been given a homeland in North America, Europe, or in Australia.
 Britain’s desire to create a Jewish homeland in Palestine was based on religious considerations—not merely on temporal political considerations.

 According to a few Christians who follow John Nelson Darby, the creation of a Jewish state in Palestine was a necessary precursor to the “Second Coming” of Jesus Christ.
 Darby created an interpretative framework called Dispensationalism.
 Darby’s followers claimed that there had to be a Jewish state and a Jewish temple in Jerusalem before Jesus could return to Earth!

 The Jews and a few British Christians in the 19th century sought to legitimize their Zionist ambitions by citing biblical texts related to the covenant God made with Abraham.
 God had promised Abraham the land of Palestine—extending from River Nile in Egypt to River Euphrates in Iraq—as an eternal possession.
 They claimed that this gift of land was given to Abraham’s descendants without any precondition.
 No one, they said, can take away this inheritance from the Jews even if the Jews were absent from their land for centuries.